Thu, 20 Sep 2018

 Account Director and master beer deliveryman, Tim Thomas put pen to paper this month after a chat we had about what it takes to make great creative…

 4 minute read.

-Over the last 18 years working in creative agencies, if I look at the work I am most proud of, the work that has been successful and the work that was super efficient, there are three character traits common to the people who were involved.
+Over the last 18 years working in creative agencies, if I look at the work I am most proud of, it's the successful and the super-efficient.
+There are two character traits common to the people who were involved.
 These can best be summarised as Confidence and Courage.

 For me, confidence equals clarity.
 Clarity shines through in a simple brief, management of internal expectations and the willingness to encourage work (and fight for work) that focuses on results.
 Confidence doesn’t sweat the small stuff.
-Campaign changes that help us connect with your audience are absolutely critical.
-Whilst changes to typography or colours or other minutia that are based only on personal preference does nothing but make a campaign different, rather than better.
+Campaign changes that help us connect with your audience are critical.
+While changes to typography or colours or other minutiae that are based only on personal preference does nothing but make a campaign different, rather than better.

 Experience has shown us that clients and agency folk who exhibit these traits seem to achieve the best work, at the best rate.
 There is no doubt we strive to do our best for every client.
 We just tend to go the extra mile for clients that show us confidence and courage - and clients seem to love it when we reflect these traits back at them - it’s the stimulus we all respond to best.